 Mercedes-Benz warns car owners of fire risk, recall not possible: Know why

-Mercedes-Benz warns car owners of fire risk, recall not possible: Know why1 min read .
-Updated: 05 Jan 2022, 11:01 AM IST
+Mercedes-Benz warns car owners of fire risk, recall not possible: Know why

 Around 800,000 Mercedes-Benz vehicles have been reportedly affected due to the technical fault that could lead to fire incident.